 Oslob can promise whale sharks because the sharks are fed to guarantee they stick around.
 However, keeping this promise severely impacts the health and survival of the very animals the local community depend on.
 Tour operators import plankton and krill that are not found in the fish’s natural diet, food which has been shown to be deficient in a number of nutrients needed for their survival.
 Feeding also disrupts natural migration, artificially keeping the sharks in Oslob far beyond the natural plankton and krill season, possibly effecting breeding and the local ecosystem.
-At the same time, these practices condition whale sharks to associate humans with food, which might prove deadly in other parts of their migration where they are hunted.
+At the same time, these practices condition whale sharks to associate humans with food, a potential death sentence on other legs of their migration.

 In addition to the dangers of feeding, the rules of interaction are not followed or even enforced.
 Tourists constantly touch and hang onto the whale sharks as they try to reach the feed from the boats.
 Boats routinely run into or over the animals causing serious injuries as these gentle giants innocently swim towards any vessel in the hopes of food.